Karuta & Hyakunin Isshu

 Rule

 Hyakunin Isshu and Karuta have similar rules.
-There are two types of cards: the word card and the picture card or the first and the second part.
+There are two types of cards: the word card and the picture card, or the first and the second part.
 So, they are a couple.
 Then, we also have three people following the rule: a reader and two players.

 Are you ready?

-They would put the picture cards or second part cards on the floor.
+They would put the picture cards or the second part cards on the floor.
 It is ready to play the games.

-When the reader calls out the word “card” (or its first part), the players quickly search for the matching card.
+When the reader calls out the word card (or its first part), the players quickly search for the matching card.

-So, the quicker one (finding and getting the card) will be victorious.
+So, the quicker one will be victorious.

-It is a physical competition about reflexes skills.
+It is a physical competition about reflexes.

 BAM!!

-In the next section, we shall show the details and histories behind the Hyakunin Isshu and Karuta.
+In the next section, we shall show the details and histories behind the Hyakunin Isshu and Karuta

 History and Details